-We are required to retain certain records for different periods of time in accordance with our contractual obligations to various Australian Government Departments and related State Governments.
-Depending on the relevant record, it could be a minimum of 5 to 7 years.
+We are required to retain certain records for different periods of time in accordance with our contractual obligations to various Australian Government Departments and related state governments.
+Depending on the relevant record, it could be a minimum of five to seven years.
 Storage of personal information (and the disposal of information when no longer required) is managed in accordance with the Australian Government’s records management regime.

 If you have any enquiries or complaints about privacy, or if you wish to access or correct your personal information, please email us at [email protected] or write to:

 If you think we may have breached your privacy you may contact us to make a complaint using the contact details above.

 In order to ensure that we fully understand the nature of your complaint and the outcome you are seeking, we prefer that you make your complaint in writing.